FlowWest/hecr/README.md

 ## Usage

-hecr can be used to query out either time series from a 1d or 2d portion of a model file.
+The main goal of hecr is to allow a user to obtain and automate to process of obtaining time series data from an hdf file resulting from a HEC-RAS model run. hecr makes it easy to query data from an hdf by giving the user a consistent approach to querying the data.
+Both time series from cross sections and 2d portions of a model run can be obtained using the hecr package.

-Below we walk through simple examples of queries, more complex examples and real world applications can be found in the [Tutorial](#)
+Below we walk through simple examples of queries, more complex examples and real world applications can be found in the [Tutorial (Coming Soon)](#)

 ## One Dimension Queries